-An unbiased example of privacy-respectful infrastructure without anonymity can be the Signal platform, which is one of the most numerically successful examples of communication that respects their users through end-to-end encryption (that is, with users fully owning the keys to their messages).
-Anonymity is not preserved per se, since phone numbers are associated to profiles for transparency reasons and to avoid spam and malicious activity, or, as in every P2P encrypted chat platform, the IP addresses of both ends of a call are presumably known to each other.
+An unbiased example of privacy-respectful infrastructure without anonymity can be the Signal platform, which is one of the most numerically successful examples of communication that enables real end-to-end encryption (that is, with users fully owning the keys to their messages).
+Anonymity is not preserved per se, since phone numbers are associated to profiles for transparency reasons, e.g. to avoid spam and malicious activity.
+Or, as in every opaque P2P encrypted chat platform, the IP addresses of both ends of a call are known to each other.

-An extreme example, which is also becoming relevant to the field of Linux phones and privacy activists, are so-called anonymous SIMs.
+An extreme example of anonymity without privacy, which is also becoming relevant to the field of Linux phones and privacy activists, are so-called anonymous SIMs.
 These cards operate like regular cards on regular networks, with just one big difference: instead of being personal, they are all named after a single entity, which is the company offering them (and thus, in most legislations, also being legally responsible), often charging a hefty premium for this service.
-In other words, the phone number remains the same (or may even change in very expensive plans) and the services used with them are the same as before, but the user has the burden of trusting a private, often very shady (e.g. openly linked to criminality) company not to reveal the identity of their buyers, or in some countries never knowing it.
-In other words, these are just the evolution of the old-fashioned concept of "front man" (after whom private property of mafia bosses is officially named) that has been part of many criminal subcultures of the last centuries.
+In other words, the phone number remains the same between calls, or may even change in very expensive plans, and the services used with them are the same as before, but the user has to trusting a private, often very shady (e.g. openly linked to criminality) company not to reveal the identity of their buyers, or in some countries never knowing it.
+In other words, these are just the evolution of the concept of "front man" (after whom the private property of, say, mafia leaders is officially named) that has been part of many criminal subculture of the last centuries.

-To clarify this difference further, guaranteeing real privacy, rather than "shallow" anonymity, means that the platform provides their users a totally private and safe way to communicate between each other - let's say, an algorithmically insulated and tamper-evident sealed room to talk into, with you owning the only key to this room, being able to store your data in a "vault" with the almost perfect certainty that nobody else will ever get the key to it without visible theft.
+To clarify this difference further, guaranteeing real privacy rather than empty anonymity for the platform means ensuring users a totally private and safe way to communicate between each other - let's say, an algorithmically insulated and tamper-evident sealed room to talk into, with you and the interlocutor as sole owners of the key, being able to store your data in a "vault" with the almost perfect certainty that nobody else will open it without key theft.

-In fact, being an "anonymity provider" is extremely easy: get a good lawyer, then buy a laptop or smartphone and borrow it to so many strangers that it will be known that all its activity is not imputable to you directly.
+In fact, being an "anonymity provider" is extremely easy: get a good lawyer, then buy a laptop or smartphone and borrow it to as many strangers as profit allows, so that it will be known that all its activity is not imputable to you directly.
 Alternatively, sell "masks" - authorize people to use your IP as proxy for their activity.
-You will provide them anonymity, which some will not be able to distinguish from privacy, and you will make easy profit.
+You provide them anonymity, which most non-technical people will hardly distinguish from privacy, and make easy profit.

-What we are trying to achieve through decentralized free software and Linux phones, however, is real privacy.
-That is, companies not closing the "walled garden" to those applications that fit their financial needs and views of the world, getting rid of the ubiquitous software trackers profiting on sensitive data that our phones got us accustomed to for the sake of personalized advertising.
-Or more simply to prevent people from knowing our very own business - calls, emails, etc. - until they (technically) need or we want them to.
-We are not necessarily seeking to build an alternative "online persona" for ourselves, to have a real tracked profile hidden behind a fake IP address or allegedly safe non-encrypted server.
+However, what we are trying to achieve through Internet decentralization, open source and - ultimately - Linux phones is privacy.
+That is, escaping companies that restrict their ecosystems exclusively to software that fits their financial needs and views of the world, getting rid of the ubiquitous software trackers profiting on sensitive data that our phones got us accustomed to for the sake of personalized advertising.
+Or more simply to prevent people from knowing our very own business - calls, emails, etc. - until we want them to.
+This is not necessarily seeking to build an alternative "online persona" for ourselves, or to have a real (tracked) profile hidden behind a fake IP address or allegedly safe non-encrypted server.

-If this may sound absurd, we could argue that almost all privacy activists are not afraid to use their real identity (name, e-mail, PGP keys and often personal pictures and phone number) online to communicate with people, as long as the means of communication they use respects the privacy between them and their interlocutors.
-All of this while the aforementioned trend of "anonymity being marketed as privacy" seems to be the direction we are going slowly towards.
+In fact, all privacy activists I interacted with were not afraid to use their real identity (name, e-mail, PGP keys and often personal phone number) online to communicate with people, as long as the means of communication they used respected the privacy between them and their interlocutors.
+But still, the trend of marketing anonymity as privacy seems to be the direction we are going slowly towards.

 The thing is, real privacy is much more difficult to achieve, or even promise.
 Firstly because genuine commitment to privacy means killing the temptation of profiting from the main source of Internet income, that is, your personal data.
 Secondly, because real privacy needs decentralized and encrypted storage, which has a tendency to be much more expensive and architecturally complex than traditional, centralized storage models.

 Privacy is a human right.
 Anonymity, on the other hand, is not necessarily.
 Independently from whether this is "good" or "bad" by itself, people are conventionally treated by most societies as legally responsible of their actions, which makes anonymization extremely confusing to achieve in real life for any modern society - and arguably not essential for freedom.
-Once conversations are kept private from indiscrete ears, and actions are known only to the involved parties - meaning no platforms, intermediaries or political forces, there is arguably no need for forced hiding of our true personas.
+Once conversations are kept away from prying ears, and known only to the involved parties - meaning no platforms, intermediaries or political forces, there is arguably no need for forced cancellation of our true persona.

 But as usual, it depends.
 Neither of the two concepts is bad by itself, and both can be widely abused in different ways - as commonly, with such (extraordinary) cases of abuse being used as an excuse to forbid the legit use as well.
-For example, in the light of terrorist attacks, putting a ban on end-to-end encryption (E2EE) - that is, having users own the keys to their messages - has been proposed several times to the European Union, and is still dangerously close to being applied.
+For example, in the light of terrorist attacks, putting a ban on end-to-end encryption (E2EE), or not allowing users to own the keys to their messages, has been proposed several times in the European parliament, and still looks dangerously close to being applied.